 Tibetan Highlands, Potala Palace, Barkhor Street, Jokhang Temple, Sera Monastery, Namtso Lake, Tibetan History Museum and Summer Palace of Norbu Lingka

-Chengdu (3 Nights):
+Chengdu (3 Nights)

 Chengdu- Panda Research Center, Leshan- Giant Buddha, Dujiangyan